hartsfield/gmailAPI/README.md

 	}

 	for _, message := range inbox.Messages {
-		// Print the IDs.
-To get the message content, you must make a second call
+		// To get the message content, you must make a second call
 		// to the gmail API for each individual ID. msg, err := srv.Users.Messages.Get("me", message.Id).Do()
     fmt.Println(msg.Snippet)